angular/angular/aio/content/tutorial/toh-pt4.md

 ## Show messages

-In this section you will
+This section guides you through the following:

-* add a `MessagesComponent` that displays app messages at the bottom of the screen.
+* adding a `MessagesComponent` that displays app messages at the bottom of the screen
-* create an injectable, app-wide `MessageService` for sending messages to be displayed
+* creating an injectable, app-wide `MessageService` for sending messages to be displayed
-* inject `MessageService` into the `HeroService`
+* injecting `MessageService` into the `HeroService`
-* display a message when `HeroService` fetches heroes successfully.
+* displaying a message when `HeroService` fetches heroes successfully

-### Create _MessagesComponent_
+### Create `MessagesComponent`

 Use the CLI to create the `MessagesComponent`.